Drawa

 The Drawa (Drage) is a river and popular aquatic trail in Poland, 192 km long.
 The surface of its catchment area amounts to 3291 km2.
-The Drawa begins its course at Krzywe Lake and ends it in Noteć below Krzyż Wielkopolski.
+The Drawa begins its course at Lake Krzywe in Drawsko Landscape Park and ends it in Noteć below Krzyż Wielkopolski.
 The Drawa is a right-bank tributary of Noteć, the second regarding size.
 Its average gradient is 0,61% and its flow rate 19 m3/s.
 It is the longest river in Pojezierze Drawskie.

 Geography

 The Drawa flows across regions including Pojezierze Drawskie, Równina Drawska and partly near Pojezierze Wałeckie and Kotlina Gorzowska.
 The source of the Drawa is in nature reserve Dolina Pięciu Jezior.
 Then, the river flows across Drawski Landscape Park, Drawieński National Park and Drawski forest.

 The section from Czaplinek to Noteć is called the Karol Wojtyła Silver Route.

 Tributaries

 The biggest tributaries of the Drawa are the Kokna, Korytnica, Mierzęcka Struga, Płociczna, Pokrętna, Słopica, Wąsowa.
 The main streams of the river are the Bagnica, Drawsko, Drawka, Głęboka, Miedzniki, Moczel, Pełknica, Radówka, Sitna, Studzienica, Sucha, Szczuczna, Wilżnica.

 One canal, Prostynia, flows into the Drawa.